 Gelato in Italy, Pad Thai in Thailand, a bowl of Biryani and a side of samosas in India.
 Travel and food go hand in hand so it made perfect sense that Travelsphere sponsored the Big Kitchen at this summer’s BBC Good Food Show.
 I went along for a day of culinary adventure and left the show dreaming of the flavours of Italy.
 Imagine langoustines straight from the Mediterranean Sea cooked in a creamy risotto followed by a tart made with lemons plucked from fragrant Amalfi lemon groves.
 Travelsphere believe that feasting on local specialities is an incredible way to explore a destination.
 I couldn’t agree more.

 Rome is one of the most beautiful cities in the world.
-It’s also known as the Eternal City – maybe because it’d take an eternity to see all the art, masterpieces and architecture that overflows within it.
-Rome’s treasures are also the reason it’s packed with visitors every year.
+It’s known as the Eternal City – maybe because it’d take an eternity to see all the art, masterpieces and architecture that overflow within it.

 Imagine an Italian wine-maker, two chefs and five suitcases bulging with Italy’s finest produce all packed into a Fiat Panda.
 Now add two dozen eggs, copious amounts of virgin olive oil and the mother of all pasta pots.
 This was the cosy scene as the Palazzo Tronconi trio travelled to Rome airport, en-route to the UK, to host an Italian culinary masterclass.